modern-influence-of-ancient-warriors

 Rank was tied directly to economic resources.
 The Tokugawa shogunate institutionalized the kokudaka system, whereby a samurai's stipend was measured in koku—the amount of rice needed to feed one person for one year (about 180 liters).
 High-ranking hatamoto might receive 1,000 koku or more; a daimyo's income could be tens of thousands.
 Lower samurai might receive only 50 to 100 koku, barely enough to support a family and maintain their armor and swords.

-Stipends were paid from the lord’s domain revenues, creating a dependency relationship.
+The kokudaka system allowed the shogunate to control samurai without granting them land.
+A samurai's stipend was paid from the lord's domain revenues, creating a dependency relationship.
 A samurai could not own land directly—land belonged to the daimyo or the shogun.
 This prevented the rise of a landed military elite that might challenge central authority.
 The economic reality meant that rank determined not only social prestige but also material well-being.
 Samurai of lower rank often struggled financially, particularly as the peace endured and the fixed stipend system eroded their purchasing power over time.

 The Burden of Rank: Expenditure and Debt